If people aren’t finishing your blog posts, the problem usually isn’t your ideas, it is your blog post structure.

 Every piece of content on your blog should have a reason why you created it.
 A better reason than “My blog needed more content.”

 I learned the hard way that content will not help if you don’t know what exactly this piece of content should achieve.
-Only if you have a clear goal for your piece of content you can optimize it for exactly this purpose.
+Only if you have a clear goal for your piece of content you can optimize it for exactly this purpose – and measure if it worked out.

 Do you want your blog post to bring you traffic from Google searches: Invest in some more thorough keyword research and optimize for search.